Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_users_in_project_charts_creation.md

 As defined above, a Project User can only view the projects he belongs to.
 He can neither edit, nor delete anything.

-3. Click on *Executions* to open dropdown and then on *Packages*.
+3. Click on the magnifying glass of the *Testing Demo Project*, the *List Services* tab should be redirected automatically.
+If not, click the *List Services* tab to view the services.

+{{< blocks/screenshot color="white" image="/images/view_services_as_projectuser_roboto.png">}}

-{{< blocks/screenshot color="white" image="/images/view_packages_as_projectuser_roboto.png">}}
+{{< blocks/screenshot color="white" image="/images/list_services_PU.png">}}

-As Project User, one can view packages and trigger manually runs within the projects the user belongs to.
-The Project User can not delete or edit packages or runs.
+As Project User, one can view services and trigger manually runs within the projects the user belongs to.
+The Project User can not delete or edit services and runs.

 ## Chart adding within the project